ZeelandFamily/avidly-frappe-charts/README.md

 - Make more chart settings editable from dashboard, like axis options, line options and colors
 - Import from CSV
 - Build Gutenberg block
+- Allow only validated JSON to be submitted